open-stage/blender-dmx-web/content/docs/DMX.md

 ## BlenderDMX Addon DMX driver for Blender

 ℹ️  *There is no need to set this driver up to control patched lighting fixtures as patched fixtures receive DMX automatically.*

 The BlenderDMX Addon provides a custom DMX driver `#bdmx` for Blender, allowing to use received DMX values and use them as input for any Blender property.
-To utilize this feature, `#bdmx(universe,channels(s))` keyword can be used, `universe` is desired universe, `channel` is an address and it can either be a single one for 8 bit value or multiple, for 16, 24, 32... bit values.
+To utilize this feature, `#bdmx(universe,channels(s))` keyword can be used, `universe` is desired universe, `channel` is an address and it can either be a single one for 8-bit value or multiple, for 16, 24, 32... bit values.

-So to receive 8bit value from universe 1, address 20, this is the syntax:
+So to receive an 8-bit value from universe 1, address 20, use: `#bdmx(1, 20)`
-`#bdmx(1, 20)`:

 ![image](../media/driver_8.png)

-To receive a 16bit value from universe 2, address 30 and 31, this is the
+To receive a 16-bit value from universe 2 (addresses 30 and 31): `#bdmx(2, 30,31)`.
-syntax: `#bdmx(2, 30, 31)`.

 ![image](../media/driver_16.png)